 The vast majority of stable molecules have an even number of electrons arranged in pairs.
 These are referred to as singlets.
 Molecules with an even number of electrons but with two unpaired electrons are referred to as triplets.
 For example, methylene, CH2, may either exist as a singlet or as a triplet.

-The most common odd-electron molecules are referred to as doublets.
+The most common odd-electron molecules are referred to as doublets or more commonly, radicals.
 Here, all but one of the electrons is paired.